Life As a Production and Operating Worker Supervisor

 How Much Does a Production & Operating Worker Supervisor Make?

-The typical yearly salary for Production and Operating Worker Supervisors is somewhere between $36,020 and $99,500.
+The salary for Production and Operating Worker Supervisors ranges between about $36,020 and $99,500 a year.

 Production and Operating Worker Supervisors who work in Wyoming, District of Columbia, or Connecticut, make the highest salaries.